Matt Williams (producer)

 Matthew Williams (born Mark Williams; April 18, 1951) is an American professor, writer, and former television producer.
+He is best known for his work as a writer and producer on The Cosby Show and Home Improvement.

 Career

 Before becoming a writer and producer, Williams was an actor, appearing in commercials, theater and as Ben Martin on the CBN soap opera Another Life in the early 1980s.

-One of his many credits is creating and executive producing, along with Carmen Finestra and David McFadzean, the TV series Home Improvement.
-He produced films such as What Women Want.
-He was a writer/producer for The Cosby Show and A Different World, and wrote the screenplay for Wild Hearts Can't Be Broken.

-Williams created the TV series Roseanne, starring comedian Roseanne Barr.
+In mid to late 1980s, Williams was a writer/producer for The Cosby Show and A Different World.
+In 1988, Williams created the TV series Roseanne, starring comedian Roseanne Barr.
 Barr became upset learning that he was credited as the creator.
 During the first season, she refused to say some of his lines and by the thirteenth episode threatened to quit if he wasn't fired.
 ABC fired him, but he retained "created by" credit for its series run and also for its spin-off The Conners.

+In the 1990s, Williams, along with Carmen Finestra and David McFadzean, formed the production company Wind Dancer Productions, and one of their many credits was creating and executive producing the TV series Home Improvement.
+Other series included Carol & Company, Thunder Alley, Buddies, Soul Man.

-Additionally, he has written the play "Between Daylight and Boonville", and directed and co-produced the feature film Where the Heart Is starring Natalie Portman.
-He also wrote and directed Walker Payne in 2006, starring Jason Patric, Drea de Matteo, and Sam Shepard.
+Additionally, he has written the play "Between Daylight and Boonville", co-wrote and produced the film Wild Hearts Can't Be Broken (1991), directed and co-produced the film Where the Heart Is (2000) starring Natalie Portman, and produced the film What Women Want (2000) starring Mel Gibson and Helen Hunt.
+He also wrote and directed Walker Payne (2006) starring Jason Patric, Drea de Matteo, and Sam Shepard and produced Bernie (2011) starring Jack Black, Shirley MacLaine and Matthew McConaughey.
 Williams retired from the television industry in 2018.

 In 2019, his Off-Broadway play Fear ran at the Lucille Lortel Theatre, starring Enrico Colantoni and Alex Garfin, directed by Tea Alagic.
 In 2024, he published the book Glimpses: A Comedy Writer's Take on Life, Love, and All That Spiritual Stuff.